zhiming99/rpc-frmwrk/README.md

 ---
 [`Wed 18 Dec 2019 11:08:13 AM Beijing`]
 1. Finally, get over the last major bug in SSL support.
 It turned out to be a random packet loss in the CTcpStreamPdo2.
-But the report from SSL as a `mac failed` error, was confusing and misleading for bug fixing.
-Most of the time was taken to find out why OpenSSL cannot work multi-threaded, in vain.
+But the error report from OpenSSL as `mac failed`, was confusing and misleading for bug fixing.
+And most of the time was taken to find out why OpenSSL cannot work multi-threaded, in vain.

 [`Fri 13 Dec 2019 07:47:35 PM Beijing`]
 1. Stucked with a bug that SSL randomly failed to decrypt the message and kill the SSL session.
 It is a bit difficult to fix...